eslym/mcrouter/README.md

 3. Commit your changes (`git commit -am 'Add some fooBar'`)
 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new Pull Request

+### GitHub Actions

+The repository includes a GitHub Actions workflow for building and publishing the Docker image to Docker Hub.
+For this workflow to function properly, the following secrets need to be configured in the GitHub repository:

+- `DOCKERHUB_USERNAME`: Your Docker Hub username
+- `DOCKERHUB_TOKEN`: A Docker Hub access token with permissions to push to the repository

 ## License